 Hanoch was 70 years old.
 A week before his death, he celebrated his birthday in Las Vegas, his favorite place.
-I always wondered how many thousands of dollars he left on those casinos’ tables.
+I wondered how many thousands of dollars he left on those casinos’ tables.
 I first met Hanoch when I was 11.
 He married my cousin, Elisheva.
 They were like fire and water; he was the fire, a big fire.
-I remember my impressions of him as a child: handsome, tall, fair-skinned, long hair, large sideburns.
+I remember my impressions of him as a child: handsome, tall, fair-skinned, with long hair and large sideburns.
 I think he had a mustache too.
 He was the first in our family to settle and make a life in Los Angeles; a few of us followed; he paved the way.

 Hanoch was a magnet of energy, the leader of his crew.
 His warmth was infectious.
 He was caring, generous, and large.
 I would go into a room, and his energy and big personality were the first things I noticed.
-We grew up in neighboring cities, Bat-Yam and Jaffa; both our parents were Holocaust survivors.
+We grew up in neighboring cities, Bat-Yam and Jaffa; our parents were Holocaust survivors.
 I always felt our similarities.
 There were years I was scared of him.
 His temper was wild, he could raise his voice at you, and you did not know where it came from or what caused it.
 He was explosive, strong-minded, and always right, always right.
-At the same time, he was never malicious; it was never personal; he was just a passionate human-being.
-One time at the Las Vegas airport, he became super argumentive with the airline representative.
+At the same time, he was never malicious; it was never personal; he was just a passionate human being.
+Once at the Las Vegas airport, he became super argumentive with the airline representative.
 We ended up driving back instead of flying.

 Hanoch and Nachum, I think more Nachum than Hanoch, introduced me to an automotive accessories company that took and distributed a product, which a partner and I manufactured and marketed.
 Unfortunately, it was not a successful venture, but that’s how you learn.
 A few years later, a company I worked for placed an order with Hanoch.
 The results were not on par; my boss did not pay the invoice.
 I was ashamed, and Hanoch was upset.
 We never talked about it, and I did not make amends, which I regret.

 Hanoch changed; he mellowed with the years.
 I think Nachum’s calm demeanor had a ripple effect.
-In recent years the scars of his life long ‘dance’ with skin cancer were more apparent.
+In recent years the scars of his lifelong ‘dance’ with skin cancer were more apparent.
 Ten years ago or so, he went through a thyroid gland procedure that removed a big chunk of his jaw and neck.
 Yet, Hanoch was not fazed; come to think about it, he was never fazed.
 It was not in his vocabulary.
 If anything, I think he poured more energy into his physical regimen, and it showed.
 He was a robust, masculine specimen almost to the end.
-Beny, his good friend, and his tennis partner said that Hanoch took great pride in his physique, and why not!
+Beny, his good friend, and his tennis partner, said that Hanoch took great pride in his physique, and why not!
 People who maintain a regular self-care regimen inspire me.
 I try to follow.

 Since COVID, Hanoch shared with me via Whatsapp clips of the shmaltzy 70’s music we loved and grew up with, the music of our life: Tom Jones, Charles Aznavour, Engelbert Humperdinck, and others.
-Ryan and James, his sons in law, posted touching eulogies on Facebook.
+Ryan and James, his sons-in-law, posted touching eulogies on Facebook.
 Two quality men, a testament to his daughter’s quality and that of their parents.